zerkotin/react-training/docs/ES6.md

 - `...` operator
 - `Object.assign`

-You can learn about it in detail with the book [You-Dont-Know-JS](http://github.com/getify/You-Dont-Know-JS)
+You can learn about it in detail with the book [You-Dont-Know-JS on github](http://github.com/getify/You-Dont-Know-JS)
 Under: ES6 & Beyond -> Chapter 2: Syntax

 Lets go through the highlights quickly...